Essential Guide for Ecommerce Directors: Strategies for Success and Growth

 -

-Platform and stack literacy: Fluency (and preferable some education) in core practices, essential commerce platforms, payments, CDPs, and martech.
-Evaluate tools pragmatically, balance build vs. buy, and ensure integrations don’t slow teams.
+Platform and stack literacy: Fluency in core commerce platforms, payments, CDPs, and martech.
+Evaluate tools pragmatically, balance build vs. buy, and ensure integrations don't slow teams.
+Assess order management software and warehouse management systems for scalability and API quality.

 -